Rebuilt Transmission vs. Remanufactured Transmission

 Repairing your transmission could mean anything from replacing a single part to a series of parts.
 Components like input shafts and solenoids may be replaced with relative ease, saving you time and money over a full-blown transmission rebuild.
 If your transmission is leaking fluid, it may just require replacing seals or gaskets.
 In both of these instances, the specific part may be covered under manufacturer warranty.

-A rebuilt transmission may cost you between $2800 and $3800 depending on labor, parts and unforeseen circumstances.
+So how much are you looking at spending?
+A rebuild may cost you between $2800 and $3800 depending on labor, parts, and unforeseen circumstances.
 This is still relatively cheaper than a new transmission, which could cost between $4000 and $8000 depending on the make and model of your vehicle.

 From Automatic Transmission Rebuilders Association: “ATRA has a minimum standard for rebuilt transmissions receiving a Golden Rule warranty.
 This helps to ensure that consumers receive the best product possible when purchasing a rebuilt transmission from an ATRA member shop.
 For more information, go to the ATRA Minimum Rebuild page.”